 Part-time students (less than 12 credits per semester) are also required to submit an application.
-Should a student desire to work toward a degree, all normal admissions procedures must be followed (see page 16).
-Part-time students who take nine credits or more are also required to follow housing guidelines (see page 12).
-Part-time students whose first language is not English are required to take the UVF English entrance examination before being admitted.
-Those who do not score well on this exam will be required to take English as a Second Language (ESL) before enrolling in other courses.
+Should a student desire to work toward a degree, all normal admissions procedures must be followed (see page 16-17).

 FINANCIAL INFORMATION

 2023-2024 Tuition, Room, Board and Service Fees